fatiando/2023-kegs/extended-abstract/README.md

 on and by setting an example of how to develop and maintain open-source geoscientific tools.

-Fatiando has been used by students as researchers as core parts of their Thesis and scientific articles, but also by the industry.
+Fatiando has been used by students and researchers as core parts of their Thesis and scientific articles, but also by the industry.
-This highlights the importance of nursing open-source tools that people are willing to invest time in learning and harnessing for their specific goals.
+This highlights the importance of nursing open-source tools that people are willing to invest time in learning and harnessing for their particular goals.

 The future of the project expects exciting new features: a new magnetic forward modelling functions are being developed for Harmonica along with new types of equivalent sources and FFT-based transformations.
-Moreover, we would like to bring back the old inversion framework that the old `fatiando` library had, with the opportunity of improving it with modern tools and focusing on types of inversions that are missing in other packages of the geophysical Python ecosystem.
+Moreover, we would like to bring back the inversion framework that the old `fatiando` library had, with the opportunity of improving it with modern tools and focusing on types of inversions that are missing in other packages of the geophysical Python ecosystem.

-Lastly, we would like to invite everyone to join the community, to try out our tools, to bring new use cases and ideas for new features that we can include in our project, and we specially welcome new contributions.
+Lastly, we would like to invite everyone to join the community: to try out our tools, to bring new use cases and ideas for new features that we can include in our project, and we specially welcome new contributions.
 Get involved by visiting https://www.fatiando.org/contact.